angelortizv/itcr-courses/README.md

 # itcr-courses | Computer Engineering
 Repository of my notes in the career of Computer Engineering.

+For more information about the projects developed during the career, visit: [ce-itcr](https://github.com/ce-itcr)

 ## Overview

 ### Project structure